Mosquito Coast

 Government

-Constitutional Monarchy, based on English model.
-Since the English first came into possession of the territory, it has been held by a self styled king.
-Upon independence, the people and government of the Mosquito Coast petitioned for and invited an English prince to marry the last native princess (and descendant of the original lords of the land) and ascend the throne of Mosquito Coast.
-Prince So-and-So became the first king of a modern Mosquito Coast.
+Mosquito Coast is a constitutional monarchy, based on the English model.
+Since the English first came into possession of the territory, it has been held by a self-styled king.
+Upon independence, the people and government of the Mosquito Coast petitioned for and invited an English prince to marry the last native princess (and descendant of the original lords of the land) and ascend the throne of Mosquito Coast, becoming the first king of a modern Mosquito Coast.

 Administrative Divisions